scalapy/scalapy/docs/getting-started.md

 libraryDependencies += "me.shadaj" %%% "scalapy-core" % "0.5.0"
 ```

-You'll then need to add the Python native libraries to your project and configure SBT to run your code in a separate JVM instance.
+You'll then need to add the Python native libraries to your project and configure SBT to run your code in a separate JVM instance, either manually,

 ```scala
 fork := true